cbil-vt/iDDN/README.md

 which includes four tutorials and the API reference.
 The tutorials can also be found in the `docs/notebooks` folder.

+For details about the code to run simulations and make figures in the paper, check out the repository [here](https://github.com/cbil-vt/iddn_paper).

 ## Tests

 To run tests, go to the folder of DDN3 source code, then run `pytest`.